 One of my biggest problems with using the Citroën BX as a daily driver is the high RPMs at cruising speed.
 Noisy and on a steep part of the torque band makes for a less than enjoyable experience.
-Can I salvage enough parts in a gearbox teardown to improve my drive?
+Can I salvage enough pieces in a gearbox teardown to improve my drive?

 BX16Valve Gear Ratios